Large global solutions for nonlinear Schr\"odinger equations II, mass-supercritical, energy-subcritical cases: Preliminary

 If $\psi$ is supported in a sufficiently small neighborhood of $x_0$, then

 with

 \end{lem}

-The second result is the $L^2$-estimates of the Fourier integral operators, which can be regarded as an extension of the Plancherel identity.
-Let $T$ be the Fourier integral operator be given by
+The second result is the estimate of the Fourier integral operator, which can be regarded as an extension of the Plancherel identity.
+The following result can be found in \cite{FeSt}. \begin{prop} Let $T$ be the Fourier integral operator given by